Tina Christiansen is a highly active concert organist with an extensive international career as a soloist, chamber musician and accompanist.

 Tina has also performed as an organ soloist at concerts with the Odense Symphony Orchestra and the Prince's Music Corps.

-During her studies, Tina has participated in competitions both at home and abroad, and she has been awarded in the following competitions: 1st Prize in Southern Danish Talent Competition 2006 and 3rd prize in the fourth Feliks Nowowiejski Organ Competition 2010 in Poland.
-In 2011, she was admitted at the final selection in the 12th Marcello Galanti International Organ Competition in Italy.
-In 2010, she also won the Academy's Soloist Competition in Aarhus.
+During her studies, Tina has participated in competitions at home and abroad and won awards in the following: 1st prize at the Southern Danish Talent Competition (2006) and 3rd prize at the "4th Feliks Nowowiejski Organ Competition", Poland 2010.
+In 2011, she achieved a final place at " 12.
+Marcello Galanti International Organ Competition" in Italy.
+In 2010, Tina also won The Royal Academy of Music 's Soloist competition.

 Tina is the artistic director of Odense International Organ Festival and organist and director of music at Ansgar's Church in Odense, Denmark.

-Tina Christiansen © 2021
+Tina Christiansen © 2010-2023